kashamalasha/nightscout-widget-electron/README.md

 ## 📦 Installation (for MacOS and MS Windows)

-Download latest releases:
+Download the latest releases:

-- Setup installer for MS Windows: [Owlet-Setup-0.3.0-beta.exe](https://github.com/kashamalasha/nightscout-widget-electron/releases/download/v0.3.1-beta/Owlet-Setup-0.3.1-beta.exe)
+- Setup installer for MS Windows: [Owlet-Win-Setup.exe](https://github.com/kashamalasha/nightscout-widget-electron/releases/download/v0.3.1-beta/Owlet-Setup-0.3.1-beta.exe)
-- DMG pack for MacOS: [Owlet-0.3.0-beta-arm64.dmg](https://github.com/kashamalasha/nightscout-widget-electron/releases/download/v0.3.1-beta/Owlet-0.3.1-beta-arm64.dmg)
+- DMG pack for MacOS: [Owlet-MacOS.dmg](https://github.com/kashamalasha/nightscout-widget-electron/releases/download/v0.3.1-beta/Owlet-0.3.1-beta-arm64.dmg)
-- Other installation packs are available here: https://github.com/kashamalasha/nightscout-widget-electron/releases
+- Other installation packs are available here: https://github.com/kashamalasha/nightscout-widget-electron/releases/latest/

 ## ⚠️ Before start

-> ‼️ **THIS IS VERY IMPORTANT**: You have to be sure that all steps are done before the make the first launch!
+> ‼️ **THIS IS VERY IMPORTANT**: You have to be sure that all steps are done before you make the first launch!

 1. Log in to the admin panel of your Nightscout site (e.g. https://some-cgm.site.com/admin/)
-2. Create a new role with the permission to read data using the pattern `*:*:read`
+2. Create a new role with permission to read data using the pattern `*:*:read`
 3. Create a new subject for the application with the role created in step 2, or use an existing role with the pattern to read data `*:*:read`
 4. Copy the access token for this subject to your clipboard or save it

 ## 🚀 First start

-On the first launch, the app will prompt you to fill the following settings
+On the first launch, the app will prompt you to fill in the following settings

 <figure>
   <figcaption>First launch of Owlet on MacOS</figcaption>